mk-fg/feedjack/README.md

 * [Django 1.5+](http://djangoproject.com)

-* (optional) [lxml](http://lxml.de) - used for html mangling in some themes (fern, plain) processing of more free-form timestamps on feeds, if feedparser can't handle these
+* (optional) [lxml](http://lxml.de) - used for html mangling in some themes (fern, plain) processing of more free-form timestamps on feeds, if feedparser can't handle these for whatever reason.

-* (optional, only for pre-1.7 Django versions) [South](http://south.aeracode.org)
-	- for automated database schema migrations (when updating from older Feedjack versions)
+* (optional, only for pre-1.7 Django versions) [South](http://south.aeracode.org) - for automated database schema migrations (when updating from older Feedjack versions).

 ### Updating from older versions

-The only non-backwards-compatible changes should be in the database schema, thus requiring migration, but it's much easier (automatic, even) than it sounds.
+The only non-backwards-compatible changes should be in the database schema, thus requiring migration, but it's much easier (automatic even) than it sounds.

 Feedjack uses Django database migration features (or South module for older Django versions, [where it has to be installed](http://south.readthedocs.org/en/latest/installation.html)).